jkoschma/genexplain-platform/docs/source/Analysis_method_description.md

-Creating a new profile from a table of site models (matrices) might be very useful e.g. if you plan to focus the analysis on those matrices shown to be over-represented upon the first run of promoter analysis and plan further to construct composite promoter models.
+Creating a new profile from a table of site models (matrices) might be very useful e.g. if you plan to focus the analysis on those matrices shown to be overrepresented upon the first run of promoter analysis and plan further to construct composite promoter models.

 For this, you first run a site search with optimization, e.g. the workflow